OpenSourceEconomics/skillmodels/docs/source/model_specs.rst

 The value that corresponds to the ``normalizations`` key is a dictionary in which the normalizations for factor loadings and intercepts are specified.
 Its values (for each type of normalization) are lits of lists with one sublist per period.
 Each sublist has length 2.
 Its first entry is the name of the measurement whose factor loading is normalized.
 Its second entry is the value the loading is normalized to.
 For loadings it is typical to normalize to one but in theory any non-zero value is ok.
 Intercepts are typically normalized to zero.
 The example model has no normalizations on intercepts and this is ok due to the known location and scale of the CES production function.

 Specifying normalizations is optional.
 If none are specified, they are generated automatically.
 The automatic generation takes into account the critique of `Wiswall and Agostinelli <https://dl.dropboxusercontent.com/u/33774399/wiswall_webpage/agostinelli_wiswall_renormalizations.pdf>`_, i.e. uses less normalizations for production functions with known scale and location.
-Moreover, it uses less normalizations if development stages span more than one period, because the location and scale of the transition function can be identified from the first period of such a long stage and no further normalization is needed.
-This shows another type of over-normalization in the original paper by CHS.
+Moreover, it uses less normalizations if development stages span more than one period (See: :ref:`normalization_and_stages`).

 ..
 Caution:: If you don't want to use normalizations you have to explicitly specify normalization lists with empty sublists (as in the example model).
 Simply not specifying normalizations triggers the automatic generation of normalization specifications.

-..
-Note:: I argue that the Wiswall Agostinelli critique is incomplete as transition function can also have known INPUT locations and/or scales.
-The log_CES function is an example for a function with known input scale.
-In this case even the initial normalizations might be unnecessary but I haven't yet tried to show that the restrictions the log_CES function poses on the input scale and location is sufficient for identification.
-Therefore the automatic generation of normalizations simply treats the log_CES function as a KLS function.
-I would currently recommend to rather use the translog function that (probably) doesn't have this problem.

 ..
 Note:: The model shown below uses too many normalizations to make the results comparable with the
     parameters from the CHS replication files.